codeceptjs/CodeceptJS/docs/plugins.md

 -   `animateSlides`: should animation for slides to be used.
 Default: true.
 -   `ignoreSteps`: steps to ignore in report.
 Array of RegExps is expected.
 Recommended to skip `grab*` and `wait*` steps.
 -   `fullPageScreenshots`: should full page screenshots be used.
 Default: false.
+-   `output`: a directory where reports should be stored.
+Default: `output`.

 ##### Allure Reports